 We’ve already told you just how important of an ingredient Vitamin C is for your skin.
-And we just made it easy to add it into your routine with the new Liz K First C Serum, a powerful serum made of 13% pure Vitamin C. You guys have had a lot of great things to say about it, but you’ve also had questions about how exactly to use this potent brightener alongside your usual chemical exfoliants.
+And we just made it easy to add it into your routine with the new Pineapple-C Bright Serum, a powerful serum made of 22% pineapple juice, a potent source of natural vitamin C, natural AHAs, and bromelain enzymes.
+You guys have had a lot of great things to say about it, but you’ve also had questions about how exactly to use this potent brightener alongside your usual chemical exfoliants.
 So, to help you get the most out of all of your products, we’ve put together a handy guide to layering acids and Vitamin C. Here’s what you need to know.

 In order to understand why acids and Vitamin C complement each other so well, it’s important to know what they both actually do.